Treats seizures caused by epilepsy.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

-- Shake the oral liquid well just before using.
+- Shake the oral liquid well just before you use it.
 You can take the medicine directly from the oral syringe, or you can mix the medicine in a glass with a small amount of water.
-If you mix the medicine, drink the mixture right away.
-Do not save any mixture to use later.
+If you mix the medicine, drink all of the mixture right away.

 If a dose is missed: